effectivebpmwithjbossbpm/bpms-generic-loan-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

-- v2.7 - Forked back from JBoss Demo Central for updating to JBoss BPM Suite 6.4.0, JBoss EAP 7.0.0 with generic loan demo installed locally, containerized or on any OpenShift installation.
+- v2.6 - Forked back from JBoss Demo Central for updating to JBoss BPM Suite 6.4.0, JBoss EAP 7.0.0 with generic loan demo installed locally, containerized or on any OpenShift installation.

-- v2.6 - JBoss BPM Suite 6.3.0, JBoss EAP 6.4.7 with generic loan demo installed and RH CDK on OSE Cloud install option.

 - v2.5 - JBoss BPM Suite 6.3.0 on JBoss EAP 6.4.7 with generic loan demo installed.